ReidPritchard/Secure-Multi-User-Nonce-Login/README.md

 #Questions#

-If you have any questions about the code feel free to email me at rpritchard@students.stab.org.
+If you have any questions about the code feel free to create an issue, I will get to it as soon as possible.
 If there are any issue please report them and I will fix them as soon as possible